 Available source code

-All the DITA source code for examples in the article are available on GitHub.
+The DITA source code for examples in this article is available on GitHub.

 https://github.com/acm-sigdoc-structured/dita-variables

 What are variables in general?

 A variable is a name:value pair, for example boston-garden-name=”TD Garden”.
 The name of the variable (boston-garden-name) does not change, whereas the value (TD Garden) can and often does.
 In some sense, the name contains the value.
 When I reference a variable name in DITA, the parser locates the variable definition and returns its current value – whatever it is.
 Writers can enter the name of the variable in their topics without worrying about having to go back and update a topic if the value of the variable changes.
 In DITA, every instance of a reference to a named variable will update automatically if the value of the variable changes.
 If Robert Kraft buys the Boston Garden and changes its name to “Patriot Garden”, every reference to boston-garden-name will resolve to the new value Patriot Garden.